Fort Moultrie Coin (America the Beautiful 5 Oz Silver)

 Few collections include coins of this size because they simply weren’t produced by government mints until very recently.
 For most of history, mints were constrained.
 They needed to produce coins suitable for circulation and were limited by the size and capability of the minting machinery they could produce.

 Today those restrictions no longer apply and the US Mint has the capability of producing oversize coins to meet demand from investors and collectors interested in holding a wider range of sizes.

-As with all America the Beautiful (ATB) 5 ounce coins, the denomination is only $0.25.
+As with all America the Beautiful (ATB) 5-ounce coins, the denomination is only $0.25.
 That face value has nothing to do with the coin’s actual value.
-Dealers buy and sell the coins based on the value of its silver content and the minting charges assess by the US Mint for producing them.
+Dealers buy and sell the coins based on the value of their silver content and the minting charges assessed by the US Mint for producing them.

-Time will tell if the Fort Moultrie version can build any value based upon collectability.
+Time will tell if the Fort Moultrie (Fort Moultrie Quarter) version can build any value based on collectability.
 Some of the ATB coins now command a significant premium versus their initial offer price.
 Demand from collectors has outstripped the relatively modest number of coins produced.
 The US Mint produces a particular design for just a few months before moving on to the next in the series.
 Once production is done, it will not be resumed.

 The Fort Moultrie design is the 35th coin to be released in the series which is intended to be 56 in total.
 Being part of a series improves the odds that collectors will take interest, and support demand for each version as people try to acquire them all.
 The fact that the coins are among the largest ever produced by the US mint in 99.9% silver also helps.

 Assuming a silver price of $17/oz and coin premiums at levels near those when it was first issued, the Fort Moultrie 5 oz coin carries a value of approximately $100.

 While premiums for this coin remain modest, the coin represents a great value with tremendous potential for appreciation.
 Investors can benefit both from a rise in the underlying silver price and, perhaps, from rising numismatic demand.